jqliuh/flowHelpers/README.md

 # COMPASS Helpers
 Collection of functions for running COMPASS https://github.com/RGLab/COMPASS
+This workflow is designed for projects where gating has been completed in FlowJo v9 and the user has exported the FlowJo workspace as an xml file and has access to the original fcs files.

 Recommended workflow is:
 1. Perform cell count QC using `boxplot.cell.counts()`